eortiz14/Project_2---Disaster-Response/README.md

 open another Terminal Window and type env|grep WORK, the result of this command put on a new web browser window, type in the following: https://SPACEID-3001.SPACEDOMAIN.

 ## 4. Licensing, Authors, Acknowledgements
+This project was done by  Esteban Ortiz Gonzalez, an Industrial Engineer of the Pontificia Universidad Javeriana that currently work in Banco Davivienda.

-Must give credit to Udacity and Figure Eight for disaster data
+Special acknowledgments to Udacity and Figure Eight for disaster data.